 By default, all steps in a pattern are not enabled to be controlled by the PROB setting.
-Probability can be turned on and off per step as described below:

 - 1. Press SETTINGS. - 2.
 Press PROB (STEP BUTTON 9). - 3.
-Select the voice you wish to give probability to. - Use the step keys and length navigation arrows to enable probability on the steps (up to 64 steps) you require. - 5.
-Adjust the probability range with the DATA control to taste (0% causes the voice to not trigger where as 100% signifies the voice will trigger as programmed). - 6.
+Select the voice you wish to give probability to. - 4.
+Use the step keys and length navigation arrows to enable probability on the steps (up to 64 steps) you require. - Adjust the probability range with the DATA control to taste (0% causes the voice to not trigger where as 100% signifies the voice will trigger as programmed). - 6.
 Press SETTINGS twice to exit.